Our Products That We Weld

-Stick Electrode Gas Metal Arc Welding (GMAW)
+Metal Inert Gas (MIG) Welding or Gas Metal Arc Welding (GMAW)

 MIG welding is versatile and fast.
 Its main drawbacks include higher initial costs and low portability.
 MIG welding is almost always performed indoors, which limits its usefulness in remote repair and maintenance applications.

 Flux-Cored Arc Welding (FCAW)

 Flux-cored arc welding is similar to GMAW but involves the use of a flux either in place of, or in addition to, a shielding gas.
 This flux is continuously fed through the electrode and acts as the main form of protection against atmospheric contamination.
 Flux-cored arc welding is fast and versatile and, unlike MIG welding, it can be safely performed outdoors.

 Materials commonly associated with flux-cored arc welding include stainless steel, low alloy steels, high nickel alloys, and other metals.
 Though FCAW is a relatively straightforward process, inexperienced welders may experience issues such as incomplete fusion, weld cracks or damage to the contact tip.